Other Critters

 Color: Several color patterns (morphs) ranging from yellowish-orange to red, with or without black spots

-Shape: Round, dome-shaped body with short antennae, 6 legs, and 2 pairs of wings
+Shape: Round, dome-shaped body with short antennae, smooth elytra, and 6 legs

 Soldier beetles are a common outdoor pest in the summer.
 They closely resemble fireflies or “lightning bugs,” which belong in the same family.